AryanK112233/Mongodb-server/README.md

  ## 3. Make MongoDB Available to your Network

  If you want your database to be available to other computers on your network, you need to:
-* Bind MongoDb to the Raspberry Pi's public IP address.
+* Bind MongoDB to the Raspberry Pi's public IP address.
 * Open up port 27017 on the Raspberry Pi's firewall.

-you need to edit the mongodb configuration file to do this. use any text editor like nano/vim/vi.
+you need to edit the MongoDB configuration file to do this. use any text editor like nano/vim/vi.

 ```
 sudo nano /etc/mongodb.conf